Would you rather have an plain-looking website with great copy or a beautiful website with lousy copy?

 If you ask a business person to write the copy for the “About Us” page or for next month’s email, most say they can handle the job or can pass it to someone else in the organization.

 Ask those same people to design the “About Us” page or that email, and most will say, “I can’t do that.”
 So they’ll invest in someone with web design and graphic art skills to fill that void.
-That mean hiring someone with those skills to join your staff or outsourcing the work.
+That means hiring someone with those skills to join your staff or outsourcing the work.

 I met recently with a small business owner who was struggling with his email marketing.
 He recently hired a talented web designer to “make the emails look better,” but he had not invested a minute or a dime in making his copy better.
 Does this sound familiar?